falondarville/bamazon/README.md

 ### Technologies Used

-JavaScript, Node NPM packages Inquirer and MySQL, SQL
+JavaScript, SQL, Node NPM packages: Inquirer, CLI-table, and MySQL

 ### Challenges and Learning Recap